yesserhmidi3/ros2-learning-journey/README.md

 **Skills learned:** Full-duplex MCU ↔ ROS2 interaction.

+### 9) OpenCV + MediaPipe ROS2 Project (Personal project)

+After finishing the mini-projects, I created a small personal project to see what I could do with ROS2 and apply some computer vision.

+**Goal:** Use a camera to detect hand landmarks with MediaPipe and send commands to control LEDs on the ESP32 via micro-ROS.

+**Skills learned:**
+- Integrating OpenCV and MediaPipe with ROS2
+- Debugging library installation and compatibility issues
+- Applying ROS2 concepts to a real-world scenario

 ---

 Before going through the projects one by one, I’ll first explain how to create a ROS2 project, how to run it, and how to run a micro-ROS program.